Recent Blog Articles

 Here’s what happens when you ejaculate.
 Within the prostate, a series of ducts lined with fluid-producing cells pushes prostatic fluid out into the urethra (the tube that carries urine from the bladder) where it joins both the sperm produced by the testicles and the fluids generated by the seminal vesicles (narrow glands located on each side of the prostate).

 The prostate consists of two lobes, right and left, and it’s wider at its base.
-Counterintuitively, the base of the prostate is higher up in your body, where the gland nestles against the bladder.
+The base of the prostate is higher up in your body, where the gland nestles against the bladder.
 The “apex” is the lower end, closer to the rectum.
 Between the apex and the base lies the mid-gland.
 These terms are important in discussions about prostate cancer, since the area of the prostate in which a cancer appears can affect symptoms, treatment options and outcomes.
-Apex-sited cancers are hard to remove without damaging the muscle that controls urination and the blood vessels and nerves (called neurovascular bundles) that help you get erections.
-If a cancer is at the base of the prostate, it may spread into nearby tissue, including the seminal vesicles.

 What are common prostate problems?

 Unfortunately, most men will experience some kind of prostate problem during their lifetime.
-The effects of these problems can range from mild inconvenience to life-threatening cancers.
 Prostate problems are generally associated with three conditions: prostatitis, BPH, and cancer.

 As with other cancers, prostate cancer is the abnormal growth of cells.
-Prostate cancer can either be localized (limited to the prostate itself) or regionally advanced, meaning it has spread to surrounding tissue.
-Recent years have seen great advancements in prostate-cancer screening, testing and treatment, including new hormone therapies as well as the ability to treat the disease at the genetic level and to harness the body’s own immune system to defeat cancer.
-Survivability statistics continue to trend upward.
+Prostate cancer can be localized (limited to the prostate itself), regionally advanced (spread to surrounding tissue) or metastatic (spread to more distant sites).
+Recent years have seen great advancements in prostate-cancer screening, testing and treatment.

 What causes prostate problems?

-Around 5-10% of cases of prostatitis, or an inflamed prostate, are clearly attributable to easily detected bacteria.
-But as for the remaining 90-95% of cases, what causes them is hard to say.
+Acute prostatitis is usually caused by a bacterial infection.
+The exact cause of chronic prostatitis/chronic pelvic pain syndrome is often not discovered.
 One possibility is that the immune system mistakenly targets the prostate, blasting the gland with inflammatory compounds.
 Another possibility is bacterial or fungal infections that go undetected by standard testing methods.
 Certain foods may also trigger symptoms, as might stress and depression, chronic pain conditions, trauma to the genitourinary area, and repeated biopsies.

 By far, the greatest risk factor for benign prostatic hyperplasia (BPH), or enlarged prostate, is age.
 However, prostatitis, a sedentary lifestyle, obesity, high blood pressure and diabetes have all been associated with the condition.
 And researchers have found correlations between BPH and a diet high in sugar, red meat and refined grains.